Gizra/Gizra-Way-Book/approach_data_structure_task.md

 Question 1: Can one `topic` be written about in more than one `article`?
 Yes.

-Question 2: (The Million Question) Can and should one single `topic`refer to a million `article`?
+Question 2 (The Million Question): Can and should one single `topic`refer to a million `article`?
 No, we don't want that.

 Now ask the same questions from the other direction:

 Question 1: Can one `article` be written in more than one `topic`?
 Yes, that is the requirement.

-Question 2 (the Million Question): Can and should one single `article` refer to a million `topic`?
+Question 2 (The Million Question): Can and should one single `article` refer to a million `topic`?
 This is where reality dictates the answer.
 While in theory an article could reference a million topics, we know that this won't be the case.
 A typical article (blog post) will probably have a single or few topics.
 So, it is safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, the `article` refers to the `topic`.

 ![](5a.jpg)